danjcosg/Final-Year-Project-prototype/README.md

 [Overview document.](https://docs.google.com/presentation/d/1URz-3HzZ5AuwvxX-urZ1Ym7lGgBGjNM26xOgB3kEp8M/edit?usp=sharing)

 # Key Words & Libraries

-Face Detection - Detection of a face in an image
+Face Detection - Detection of a face in an image.

-Face Recognition - Mapping of a face to a name
+Face Recognition - Mapping of a face to a name.

-DLib - Machine Learning Library
+DLib - Machine Learning Library.

-FIQ (Face Image Quality) - A metric representing how suitable an image of a face is as a reference for a Face Recognition System
+FIQ (Face Image Quality) - A metric representing how suitable an image of a face is as a reference for a Face Recognition System.

 # Findings
 ##5 Conclusion